milesberry/SRM020L010S/SRM020L010Smodhbk.md

   tools including hypothesis testing, comparison of means, correlation, and regression;
 - be critically reflective about the conduct of quantitative research and be able to evaluate others’ research; and
 - import, clean and analyse a set of data; give a written explanation of the nature of the data, illustrate the data with appropriate visualisations; identify and explain patterns and relationships in the data; and discuss the significance of what you find.

 # Assessment Brief

-## Part 1 - Data Visualisation Portfolio

 **Hand in:** **2pm on Wednesday 1 May 2024**, via Turnitin on the module Moodle page.